![]() |

 3) For each violation related to the failure to maintain an equipment maintenance log, as required by Section 795.100: $100.

-4) For each violation related to the failure to post warnings as required by the Act and Section 795.150(a) of this Part: $100.
+4) For each violation related to the failure to post warnings as required by the Act and Section 795.150(a): $100.

-5) For each violation related to tanning equipment timers which fail to operate in accordance with the manufacturer's recommended exposure limit as required by Section 795.150(b)(2): $250.
+5) For each violation related to tanning equipment timers that fail to operate in accordance with the manufacturer's recommended exposure limit as required by Section 795.150(b)(2): $250.

-6) For each violation related to the presence of tanning equipment which fails to incorporate a manual control which allows the user to terminate radiation, as required by Section 795.150(b)(3): $250.
+6) For each violation related to the presence of tanning equipment that fails to incorporate a manual control that allows the user to terminate radiation, as required by Section 795.150(b)(3): $250.

-8) For each violation related to the use of lamps and bulbs which are not certified for use in the equipment in which they are found to be installed as required by Section 795.150(b)(8): $250.
+8) For each violation related to the use of lamps and bulbs that are not certified for use in the equipment in which they are found to be installed, as required by Section 795.150(b)(8): $250.

 9) For each violation related to the absence of an adequate supply of eyewear meeting the specifications of 21 CFR 1040.20, as required by Section 795.170(a): $250.